 If insulin delivery has stopped due to Suspend before low, SG may still reach your low limit.

 You will always be alerted when this occurs.

-You will have 10 minutes to respond before the pump begins to siren and the Medical device alarm appears.
+You will have 10 minutes to respond before the pump begins to siren and emergency message appears.